maneshthankappan/Analysis-of-Genuine-Channel-Switch-Announcements-in-802.11-Networks/README.md

 # Invoking Genuine Channel Switch-Announcements in 802.11 Networks
-This activity describes how to trigger Wi-Fi routers or hostapd to send genuine channel switch announcements.
+This activity describes how to invoke Wi-Fi routers or hostapd to send genuine channel switch announcements.
 ## Introduction
 Hostapd (host access point daemon) is a user space daemon software enabling a network or wireless interface card to act as an access point and authentication server. hostapd_cli is a frontend program to interact with hostapd.
 It is used to query the status of hostapd and set parameters through command line interface.In this activity, hostapd_cli is used to send channel switch command over the control interface on which hostapd is running.
 Following are the detailed steps..